powerIO-GmbH/action-codesys-setup/README.md

 This action is designed to install CODESYS for further CI/CD jobs, such as signing libraries, signing packages, etc.
 It can also be used to process test cases or other CI/CD jobs in your workflow.

+> [!IMPORTANT]
+> This action is only supported to run on windows OS.

 ## Usage

 >:white_flag: See the [inputs](#inputs) section for detailed descriptions.